1) What is PIRLS?

 – Working with Pearson to confirm details of all eligible pupils and then those sampled to participate;

-– Informing pupils and parents of the study, e.g., using the letter templates provided in the Welcome Pack;
+– Informing pupils and parents of the study, e.g., using the letter templates provided by Pearson (see FAQ 15);

 – Informing the board of governors about the school’s participation in the PIRLS study (your Headteacher may wish to do this);